 “But let the righteous be glad; let them rejoice before God; yes, let them rejoice exceedingly.
 Sing to God, sing praises to His name; extol Him who rides on the clouds, by His name YAH, and rejoice before Him.”

 You can’t really read or recite this verse in a bitter tone.
-The way it’s written kind of makes you smile a bit, talking about the amazing glory of the LORD with an excited tone.
+You can’t read this verse with an angry attitude.
+The way it’s written, kind of makes you smile a bit, talking about the amazing glory of the LORD with an excited tone.
 I’ve learned that, if I just repeat this a bunch of times, then start thinking about the meaning of each phrase, it’s hard for the anger to linger.
 It might come back, but this is one way I’ve found to help push it off.

 My old friend got punched in the face.
 He got sucker punched, and roped into a fight he didn’t plan on, or want to be in.
 That’s kind of how it works for all of us, spiritually-speaking.
 When I reconnected with my friend on Instagram, I didn’t plan on having to repent of murderous thoughts in my heart and mind, about a kid I didn’t know.
 I got sucker punched by my own flesh.
 I was suddenly in a fight in my mind, that I didn’t want to be in.
 Sure, there were some things I could have done to keep my mind from anger to begin with, but we can’t just cut ourselves off from every influential source on planet Earth.
 Still, the Bible teaches that we should keep our mind on heavenly things.